Hybrid working can greatly reduce burnout among workforces

-A new study by International Workplace Group has revealed three quarters of workers say hybrid working has helped them reduce burnout
+A study by International Workplace Group has revealed three quarters of workers say hybrid working has helped them reduce burnout

 • Greater flexibility with when, where, and how they work means 86% now cope better with demands of day-to-day life